ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r3.4-api-best-practices/README.md

 Frontend developers need good UI design before building the product for their end users.
 Similarly, backend developers need good API design because the users in this case are the frontend developers who will integrate with your API to build the end-user facing product.

+Think about an open source API you might have worked with previously, such as [OpenWeatherMap](https://openweathermap.org/api) or [TMDB](https://www.themoviedb.org/documentation/api).
+What did you like about using these APIs?
+How were the APIs designed?
+Did you have to understand how the APIs were actually implemented under the hood?

 ## Characteristics of a well-designed API
 In general, an effective API design will have the following characteristics:
 - **Easy to read and work with**: A well designed API will be easy to work with, and its resources and associated operations can quickly be memorized by developers who work with it constantly.
 - **Hard to misuse**: Implementing and integrating with an API with good design will be a straightforward process, and writing incorrect code will be a less likely outcome.
 It has informative feedback, and doesn’t enforce strict guidelines on the API’s end consumer.
-- **Complete and concise**: Finally, a complete API will make it possible for developers to make full-fledged applications against the data you expose.
+- **Complete and concise**: A complete API will make it possible for developers to make full-fledged applications against the data you expose.
 Completeness happens over time usually, and most API designers and developers incrementally build on top of existing APIs.
 It is an ideal which every engineer or company with an API must strive towards.
+- **Clean interface**: A well-designed API enables frontend developers to work with the APIs without needing to know details of its implementation, giving a clean interface for frontend integration.

 ## Here are some widely accepted best practices